-- > A statement disclosing any internal rule, guidelines, protocol or similar criterion relied on in making the adverse decision (or a statement that such information will be provided free of charge upon request), if applicable.
-Effective January 1, 2018, for disability claims, if no internal rules or protocols are used to deny a claim, the notice should state that none exist. - Effective January 1, 2018, with respect to a disability benefit denial, the notice shall include the following: Why the decision differs from (i) the views presented by the treating physician's report, (ii) the advice of the medical or vocational experts consulted by the Plan with respect to your Adverse Benefit Determination, even if the advice wasn't a factor in the decision, or (iii) a disability determination made by the Social Security Administration (SSA) that you presented as part of the claim.
+- A statement disclosing any internal rule, guidelines, protocol or similar criterion relied on in making the adverse decision (or a statement that such information will be provided free of charge upon request), if applicable.
+For disability claims, if no internal rules or protocols are used to deny a claim, the notice should state that none exist. - > With respect to a disability benefit denial, the notice shall include the following: - Why the decision differs from (i) the views presented by the treating physician's report, (ii) the advice of the medical or vocational experts consulted by the Plan with respect to your Adverse Benefit Determination, even if the advice wasn't a factor in the decision, or (iii) a disability determination made by the Social Security Administration (SSA) that you presented as part of the claim.